AbdoSaba/Theory-of-Computation-Practical-Exam-/README.md

 - DFA states are represented as frozensets of NFA states.
 - DFA transitions are stored in a dictionary keyed by (DFA state, input symbol).

-##### Summary:

-The program systematically explores reachable subsets of NFA states, building the DFA states and transitions on-the-fly, ensuring only reachable states are included.
-This approach efficiently converts an NFA with ε-transitions into a minimal equivalent DFA.

 **__________________________________________________________**
 #### 2. Turing Machine Simulator
 [python turing_machine/machine.py